 UCSF is implementing an automated process to create an Active Directory and Email account for new staff on their first day employment.

 mail@UCSF is a suite of products for UCSF email, calendaring, contact information, and spam filtering.

-The mail@UCSF system allows access to email, calendaring and contact information to your portable devices.
-The two types of mobile device synchronization services are BlackBerry Enterprise Server and ActiveSync.
+The mail@UCSF system allows access to email, calendaring and contact information to your portable devices using the Microsoft ActiveSync protocol.

 The mail@UCSF system includes access to an integrated hardware and software anti-spam solution designed to protect your email account from spam while providing the functionality our customers require.